 With the gender pay gap currently being a big talking point in the UK, the difference in incentive pay between men and women only adds to this, with the average full-time working male taking home over double the bonus of a female.

 Looking at the sales industry more closely, the recession also affected bonuses, with the average incentive pay falling 28% between 2008 and 2010.
-Since then sales bonuses have looked more positive with steady year-on-year growth from 2012 to 2024, however, they are yet to meet the levels of 2011.
+Since then, sales bonuses have looked more positive with steady year-on-year growth from 2012 to 2024; however, they are yet to meet the levels of 2011.

-We welcome use of our data in other studies or articles.
+We welcome the use of our data in other studies or articles.
 Please reference Aaron Wallis Sales Recruitment and www.aaronwallis.co.uk as the author of the study.

 References

-1) Office For National Statistics: Earnings and hours worked in the UK: 2024
+1) Office for National Statistics: Earnings and hours worked in the UK: 2024

-2) Office For National Statistics: Earnings and hours worked, occupation by two-digit SOC
+2) Office for National Statistics: Earnings and hours worked, occupation by two-digit SOC

-3) Office For National Statistics: Earnings and hours worked, age group
+3) Office for National Statistics: Earnings and hours worked, age group

-4) Office For National Statistics: Earnings and hours worked, public and private sector
+4) Office for National Statistics: Earnings and hours worked, public and private sector

-5) The Guardian: Top UK Bosses Average Earnings Hit £3.9m
+5) The Guardian: Top UK Bosses' Average Earnings Hit £3.9m

 About The Research

-Aaron Wallis Sales Recruitment has collated data from the Office For National Statistics, analysing and combining different datasets published between 2004 and 2024.
+Aaron Wallis Sales Recruitment has collated data from the Office for National Statistics, analysing and combining different datasets published between 2004 and 2024.
 Data has been collected from the ONS's Annual Survey of Hours and Earnings (ASHE), which for 2024 was published on the 25th October.

 The Annual Survey of Hours and Earnings provides information about the levels, distribution and make-up of earnings and hours paid for employees within industries, occupations and regions in the UK.

-Breakdowns are available by gender, full-time/part-time workers as well as by geographies, industrial classification, occupational classification and age groups.
-These breakdowns are then available for a variety of variables including gross annual income, gross annual incentive pay as well as different time dimensions from months to hours worked.
+Breakdowns are available by gender, full-time/part-time workers, as well as by geographies, industrial classification, occupational classification and age groups.
+These breakdowns are then available for a variety of variables, including gross annual income, gross annual incentive pay, as well as different time dimensions from months to hours worked.

 Search jobs